bkase/slides/reader-and-weep-swift/slides.md

 ### Real name: Reader Monad

 (by the way this thing I've been talking about the whole time is formally called a Reader Monad)

 !!!

-### Config me how?

-(picture)

-(maybe)

-Note: This is all great in theory, but how do I get all my dependencies in that neat package from my view controllers

-!!!

-### Co-readers!

-If you're interested, check out the [Corridor](https://github.com/symentis/Corridor) framework by Elmar Kretzer @elmkretzer

-Note: I don't have time to talk about it here

-!!!